 No. The verb ‘have’ can be a main verb or an auxiliary verb.
 Look at the following examples:

-• She has three kittens.
-(Have = main verb, tense = present simple)
+She has three kittens.
+(Have = main verb, the tense is the present simple)

-• We have found the mistake.
-(Have = auxiliary, tense = present perfect)
+We have found the mistake.
+(Have = auxiliary verb, found = past participle, the tense is the present perfect)

-• They have been stolen (Have = auxiliary, tense = present perfect passive)
+They have been stolen (Have = auxiliary, been = auxiliary, stolen = past participle, the tense is the present perfect passive)

 The present perfect is definitely a tricky tense to use.
 These ten tips will help you understand the key ideas of the tense.
 If you want more help and practice, why don't you sign up for English lessons?